AlabhyaMe/Sentiments-Analysis/README.md

 ```bash
 git clone https://github.com/AlabhyaMe/quick_sentiments.git
 ```
-Then run the command in the command prompt or notebook where git is cloned
+Then run the command in the command prompt or notebook where git is cloned.
+Make sure you are in the main directory - quick_sentiments

 ```
 pip install .\dist\quick_sentiments-0.1.6-py3-none-any.whl